jiahuanglin/jiahuanglin.github.io/_posts/2021-12-29-B+-tree-as-database-index.md

 ## Why tree index
 Before answering this question, let's consider implementing an index with common data structures that supports fast look-ups like `hashmap`, `array` and `binary search tree`.

-For `hasmap`, every insertion & deletion will just be constant time, query by key will also be constant time, but query by the key range from `[KEY_i, KEY_j]` will require a linear look-up time.
+For `hashmap`, every insertion & deletion will just be constant time, query by key will also be constant time, but query by the key range from `[KEY_i, KEY_j]` will require a linear look-up time.

 The `array` approach will have a amortized `O(1)` insertion time (append to tail).
 And both query by key and query by range will be `O(1)` if we map the table's key into array index.
 However, the problem with `array` is that it doesn't support dynamic insertion: insertion to the sorted keys will require linear time.
 Therefore, ordered array indexes are only suitable for static storage engines, i.e. storing data that will never be modified again.

 `Binary search tree` will have `O(logN)` query complexity.
 To maintain `O(logN)` query complexity, one needs to keep the tree as a balanced binary tree.
 The update time complexity is also `O(logN)`.
 Assuming the ratio of query operations over update operations is 1:1, then a binary search tree seems like the optimal choice among the 3.
 However, most database stores use n-ary trees instead of binary trees in practice.
 The reason is that the `indexes` is stored in the disk, and each disk seek operation is costly.
 Using a binary tree will lead to a `much bigger height` for a large number of nodes than an N-ary tree when N is significant, which gives rise to a `higher number of seek operations` considering the height difference.

 ## B+ tree